CodeIncHQ/Psr7ResponseSender/README.md

 # PSR7 response sender

-The library provides responders (most of them are currently under developpement) to stream [PSR7](https://www.php-fig.org/psr/psr-7/) [responses](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface) to a web browser.
-It provides a standard interface `ResponseSenderInterface` for PSR7 reponse senders.
+This library is a companion to the [`lib-router`](https://github.com/CodeIncHQ/lib-router) written in PHP 7.
+It provides a responder to stream [PSR7](https://www.php-fig.org/psr/psr-7/) [responses](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface) to a web browser.
+It provides a standard interface `ResponseSenderInterface` for PSR-7 reponse senders.
 A response sender is capable of sending anything implementing the PSR7 [`ResponseInterface`](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface).

-This library is a companion to the [`lib-router`](https://github.com/CodeIncHQ/lib-router).
+The library also provides the `HttpVersionCheckMiddleware` middleware to insure the response will be sent using the same version of the HTTP protocol as the request.

 ## Usage